hotosm/learnosm/_posts/en/0500-10-24-tm-admin_en.md

 Here you can choose who can **map** your project:

-- If your project is easy to contribute towards and you consider it a beginner project you might want set this to **'Any user'**.
+- If your project is easy to contribute towards and you consider it an easy project you might want set this to **'Any user'**.
 - If your project is more complex and requires more experience, restrict mapping to **'Only users with intermediate or advanced level'**.
 - If you want to be even more selective then you may also require a mapper to be part of a **team**.
 Teams must then be defined below.